Connect with us

 • Lean roasted beef

-Buy cheese in block form and shred or slice it yourself.
+Purchase cheese in blocks and shred or slice at home.
+Benefits include:

 • Fewer additives